shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ```

 ### After Data Imports
 However to run these scripts it is a requirement that the ISIC 2020 Kaggle Challenge data set is downloaded into this folder.
 The following section ('Downloading the data') will outline how to do this.
+After the data is downloaded the folders should look like this.
 ```
 PatternAnalysis-2024/recognition/siamese_s46387334/
 │